-There are some hours of tutorials (2-hours sessions) provided in support of this course.
-You will be notified of the dates, times and location of these tutorials, together with the name and phone number of your Tutor, as soon as you are allocated a Tutorial group.
+There are some hours of tutorials (2-hour sessions) provided in support of this course.
+You will be notified of the dates, times and location of these tutorials, together with the name and phone number of your tutor, as soon as you are allocated a tutorial group.

 Your tutor will mark and comment on your assignments, keep a close watch on your progress and on any difficulties you might encounter, and provide assistance to you during the course.
-You must mail your tutor-marked assignments to your tutor well before the due date (at least two working days are required).
-They will be marked by your Tutor and returned to you as soon as possible.
+You must mail your tutormarked assignments to your tutor well before the due date (at least two working days are required).
+They will be marked by your tutor and returned to you as soon as possible.

-Do not hesitate to contact your Tutor by telephone, e-mail, or discussion board if you need help.
+Do not hesitate to contact your tutor by telephone, e-mail, or discussion board if you need help.
 The following might be circumstances in which you would find help necessary.
-Contact your Tutor if.
+Contact your tutor if:

-- You do not understand any part of the study units or the assigned readings - You have difficulty with the self-assessment exercises - You have a question or problem with an assignment, with your Tutor's comments on an assignment or with the grading of an assignment.
+- you do not understand any part of the study units or the assigned readings - you have difficulty with the self-assessment exercises - you have a question or problem with an assignment, with your tutor's comments on an assignment or with the grading of an assignment.

 You should try your best to attend the tutorials.
-This is the only chance to have face to face contact with your Tutor and to ask questions which are answered instantly.
+This is the only chance to have face to face contact with your tutor and to ask questions which are answered instantly.
 You can raise any problem encountered in the course of your study.
 To gain the maximum benefit from course tutorials, prepare a question list before attending them.
 You will learn a lot from participating in discussions actively.